What happens when you take a brand new Instagram account, decide on a rapid growth strategy for it, and look at the results?

 When I suggest to people they use hashtags on Instagram, they are skeptical as to how much it can help grow their list of followers.
 Don’t be, because I promise you: it works.
 In fact, use the right hashtags and it’s going to be an extremely effective way of growing your account quickly.
 I’ve lost count of the number of times I’ve had a comment on a post along the lines of “hey, I just found you using this hashtag”.

 Hashtags allow people to find your content.
 But what you don’t want to do is just litter your account with hundreds of irrelevant hashtags (besides, that would be boring).
 I see a lot of advice from so-called Instagram gurus saying stuff like: use these 10 hashtags because they are the most popular.
 Why?
 How is that going to help attract your target customer?
 Answer: it isn’t.
 Instead, find popular but very specific hashtags related to your business.
 That’s super-easy to do.
-There’s two ways.
+There are two ways.
 First, you just search hashtags by keyword within the Instagram app, and next to it will be a number indicating the number of posts that hashtag has.
 Clearly, posts with a large number are likely to be more popular.
 Here’s a screenshot of what I mean:

 Alternatively, you could just look at the comments against popular posts in your niche and look at the hashtags other people are using.